Water Recreation Facility Licenses

 Plan Review

-Prior to construction, submit your plans and pay the $160 plan review fee.
-You may submit these online using the Permit Arlington Customer Portal.
-For more information, visit the Arlington County Permit Office’s website Commercial Building Permit Submission Requirements.
+Before starting construction, submit your plans and pay a $160 plan review fee.
+You can do this online through the Permit Arlington Customer Portal.
+For more details, visit the Arlington County Permit Office’s website Commercial Building Permit Submission Requirements.

 Public Pool Connections

-New public or commercial pools are required to be connected to the sanitary sewer system.
-Contact Arlington County’s Department of Community Planning, Housing and Development, Inspection Services Division, at 703-228-3800 for information about swimming pool connections and requirements.
+New public or commercial pools must be connected to the sanitary sewer system.
+For information about swimming pool connections and requirements, contact Arlington County’s Department of Community Planning, Housing and Development, Inspection Services Division at 703-228-3800.

 Safety Requirements for Owners/Operators

-All swimming pools in Arlington County must have a certified lifeguard and person in charge on site during all hours of pool operation.
-The person in charge must be able to demonstrate their skills in the areas of water chemistry, hydraulics, microbiology, and other relevant areas related to the safe operation of public swimming pools and public spas.
+All swimming pools in Arlington County must have a certified lifeguard and a person in charge on site during all hours of pool operation.
+The person in charge must be skilled in water chemistry, hydraulics, microbiology, and other areas related to safe pool and spa operation.

-Arlington County Code § 24.1-56 requires pool owners to report drownings, non-fatal drownings, and significant injuries to the Public Health Division during business hours at 703-228-7400.
+Arlington County Code § 24.1-56 requires pool owners to report drownings, non-fatal drownings, and serious injuries to the Public Health Division during business hours at 703-228-7444, option 4.
 During evenings and weekends, call 703-558-2222 and ask for the Public Health Duty Officer.
-Submit the Drowning and Injury Report Form(PDF, 140KB).
+Submit the Drowning and Injury Report Form(PDF, 156KB).

 Safety Tips for Swimmers